event-bus/events/README.md

 topic.#.leaf will match topic.subtopic.leaf and topic.other.leaf and many others, but not topic.subtopic.other
 ```

-To get check the latest truth table of event matching, please refer to the source of `Evaneos\Events\Tests\Unit\CategoryMatchTruthTable`.
+To get check the latest truth table of event matching, please refer to the source of `Aztech\Events\Tests\Unit\CategoryMatchTruthTable`.